Karen Rolton: International centuries

-One Day International centuries

 Retirement and post-career

 In January 2010, Rolton announced her retirement from international cricket after a 14-year career.
 She continued to play domestic cricket for South Australia until the end of the 2010–11 Women's National Cricket League season.

 In 2016, Rolton was inducted into the ICC Cricket Hall of Fame.
 In January 2018, she was inducted into the Australian Cricket Hall of Fame.
 A few months later, the South Australian Cricket Association unveiled a new community sporting facility in Adelaide, announcing the name of the main ground as Karen Rolton Oval.

 Rolton currently lives in Victoria and remains involved with cricket through her coaching roles at the Melbourne Renegades and also at local level.